Ars-Digitale/java-21-study-guide/docs/module-05/streams.md

 var newNames = new ArrayList<String>();
 newNames.add("Bob");
 newNames.add("Dan");
-var stream = newNames.stream(); // Stream are lazily evaluated: This line does not create the stream, but un object which knows where to look for the data when needed. newNames.add("Erin");
+var stream = newNames.stream(); // Stream are lazily evaluated: This line does not create the stream, but an object which "knows" where to look for the data when needed. newNames.add("Erin");
 stream.count(); // 3
 ```